 Mazandaran Province: An Earthly Paradise In North Of Iran

 Mazandaran Province at the southern shores of the Caspian Sea, the biggest lake on earth, thanks ample jungles, green pastures and meadows and over a hundred species of rare plants enjoys diverse climates.
 The Alborz Mountain Range stands like a lofty wall between the south of the country and the Caspian Sea and Mazandaran.
-Mazandaran is divided into mountainous regions at south and jungle-covered flatlands at the north.
+Mazandaran is divided into mountainous regions at the south and jungle-covered flatlands at the north.

-The climate in Mazandaran Province varies at the high altitudes compared to the sandy shoes of the Caspian Sea.
+The climate in Mazandaran Province varies at the high altitudes compared to the sandy shores of the Caspian Sea.
 The weather is cold in the mountainouMazandaran Province: An Earthly Paradise In North Of Iran's regions in winter and moderate in the summer whereas at the Caspian coasts it is warm and humid in summer and moderate in winter.

-Having fallen between elevated mountains at the south and the humid coasts of Caspian Sea in the north Mazandaran is the habitation of various animals like boars, leopards, wildcats, gazelles, goats, bears, wolves, deer, snakes and turtles and a variety of birds including falcons, eagles, partridges, and pheasants.
+Having fallen between elevated mountains at the south and the humid coasts of the Caspian Sea in the north Mazandaran is the habitation of various animals like boars, leopards, wildcats, gazelles, goats, bears, wolves, deer, snakes and turtles, and a variety of birds including falcons, eagles, partridges, and pheasants.
 The aquatic species in the Caspian Sea include sturgeon, trout, orange fish, and other species.

 History Latest historical excavations near Hootoo and Kamarband caves in Behshahr and Rustamkala Cave have revealed remains of human settlement in Mazandaran 400,000 years BC.
 Objects discovered in these sites have shown that they were occupied by cavemen during prehistoric times.
 Historians believe that Mazandaran has had the oldest human settlement.
 10 thousand years ago the inhabitants of the shores of the Caspian Sea progressed from Paleothilic to Neolithic ages.
 Then they gradually began farming and taming animals and living in towns.